 The teacher is also able to build and view digital portfolios for each student, which will automatically grow over time as the students add more content.
 This can work the other way too, with teachers sending assignments to students with individual instructions tailored to each one.

 All of it can be shared to parents and guardians via the app or added to a blog that can be private, in class, or more public, to those who are sent the link.

 To get started a teacher simply creates an account, via app.seesaw.me.
 Then sign-in and at this point, it is possible to integrate with Google Classroom or to import a roster or make your own.
 Click the green check to move on.

 Then add students by selecting the "+ Student" in the bottom right.
-Pick "No" if your students aren't signing in with email, then pick if the student has a device each or share, then add names or copy and paste a list.
+Pick "No" if your students aren't signing in with email, then select if the student has a device each or share, then add names or copy and paste a list.

 To connect families, follow the same process as above only selecting the "+Families" from the bottom right, "Turn on Family Access," then print personalized paper invites to send home with students or send notification emails to families.

 What does Seesaw for Schools offer over the free Seesaw version?

 There are plenty of extras that justify the expense of getting Seesaw for Schools rather than simply using the free version.